Grace Kelly: Death and funeral

-Stéphanie suffered a light concussion and a hairline fracture of a cervical vertebra, and was unable to attend her mother's funeral.
+In the immediate aftermath of the crash, the palace press office issued a statement claiming that it had been caused by brake failure.
+However, police investigators found no evidence to suggest this, and when Rover sent engineers from Britain to inspect the car they reached the same conclusion, prompting the company to demand that the palace retract its claim, which it did on September 20.
+The motor engineers did find, however, that the Princess had kept the car in 'Standard' drive mode while descending, rather than setting it to the 'Mountain' position; this was a special safety gear installed by Rover to allow the driver to navigate twisting turns and sharp gradients, which, as Robert Lacey argues, would have "slowed her descent significantly" had it been used.

 Princess Grace's funeral was held at the Cathedral of Our Lady Immaculate in Monaco-Ville, on September 18, 1982.
 After a Requiem Mass, she was buried in the Grimaldi family vault.
 Over 400 people attended, including Cary Grant, Nancy Reagan, Danielle Mitterrand, Empress Farah of Iran, and Diana, Princess of Wales.
+Princess Stéphanie, who had suffered a light concussion and a hairline fracture of a cervical vertebra in the accident, was unable to attend her mother's funeral.

 Rainier, who did not remarry, was buried alongside her after his death in 2005.

 Legacy

 Kelly left a lasting legacy as a theater artist, television actress, and iconic Hollywood film star.
 Kelly has been cited as one of the "classic Hitchcock blondes", and as one of the most elegant women in cinematic and world history.
 One author describes her as the "elegant glamour girl of the screen".
 In 1999, Kelly was listed by Joan McIver as one of "30 Irish-American Women Who Changed Our World."
 In a 2019 edition of the American Journal of Irish Studies, she was described as "Irish America's poster girl" and "an understated Irish-American icon."
 Katherine Boyle of The Washington Post claimed that Kelly "had dramatic effects on views of Irish Catholic immigrants in the 1950s.
 Indeed, America seemed to pardon her tainted blood, tuning into her televised nuptial Mass in droves despite aversion to the religious spectacle."

 Kelly appeared on the cover of the January 31, 1955, issue of the weekly magazine Time.
 The magazine hailed her as the top movie star who brought about "a startling change from the run of smoky film sirens and bumptious cuties".
 She was described as the "Girl in White Gloves" because she wore "prim and noticeable white gloves", and journalists often called her the "lady" or "Miss Kelly" for this reason.
 In appreciation of her work with Hitchcock in three of his films, Kelly later wrote a foreword to the book The Art of Alfred Hitchcock by Donald Spoto.
 Spoto also has written High Society: The Life of Grace Kelly, a biography published 25 years after her death.